 Common Food Triggers

 Please note that any food can be a trigger.
 Some children will react to 1-2 foods, others may react to many.
 Every case is very individualized.
+Milk and soy are the most common FPIES triggers.

 - Other Grains